ajduberstein/ajduberstein.github.io/_posts/2014-06-05-groceries.md

 General Mills does millions of dollars in marketing for Honey Nut Cheerios.
 A customer goes to the store with the intent to purchase Honey Nut Cheerios and sees the nearby corporate brand product at a lower price point, and, often enough for this to be a profitable move, purchases the store-brand product.
 The store spends no money on expensive marketing&#8212;the CPG has done this.
-This drives down its costs while winning the store more margin than peddling name-brand products.
+This drives down the customer's price while winning the store more margin than peddling name-brand products would.

 5. Grocery stores often sell items like soda (which, with an insulin-like level of necessity to many Americans, reaches 19 out of 20 American households) at a loss in order to bring customers in the store.